DylanPerdigao/Smart-Grid-IDS/README.md

 ### Nodes configuration

 The configuration is made on [´./data/nodes.conf´](./data/nodes.conf) file.
-The base configurations is defined as the following example:
+The base configuration is defined as the following example:

 ![System Architecture](./images/architecture.png)